Shiza Saad (She/Her)

 Student, Georgetown University

 Hi!
 My name is Nuthi Ganesh.
 I am a junior studying Culture and Politics in the School of Foreign Service at Georgetown University.
-My research explores how refugees who resettle in the United States as adolescents experience and negotiate their role as cultural intermediaries in elementary and secondary schools.
+My research explores how children in refugee-like situations adjust to American schools and how these children experience and negotiate their role as cultural intermediaries in schools.
 I am curious about how this role shapes refugee children into advocates for human rights, especially for their right to education.
+My hobbies are journaling, playing violin, watching cooking/baking shows, and backpacking.
+I am originally from Maine but I've lived briefly in India and France.

 Ishya Jain